KittyGiraudel/site/_posts/2013-01-28-float-down.md

 ### Looping!

-Now let's get to the funny part.
+Now let’s get to the funny part.
 I figured out there is some kind of pattern to achieve this and to be honest it took me a while (no pun intended) to create the while loop for this, struggling between my comprehension of the problem and Sass syntax errors.
 Anyway, this is the main idea:

 ```scss
 $i: $rows; // Initializing the loop